Submitting an Abstract

 - Physical Science (includes Physics, Environmental Science, Earth and Planetary Sciences, Geological Sciences, Geology, and others)

 - Life Sciences (includes Biology, Fishery and Wildlife Sciences, Animal Science, and others)

 All presenters must submit an abstract to be included in the conference program by Friday, September 12, 2014.
 To submit your abstract, click the “Conference Presenter” button on the registration form.
 This will automatically take you to the on-line Abstract Submission screen.
 Follow the directions given for the length and format of the abstract below and see sample Abstract for a model.

 Your abstract MUST include the following: must include the following:

-An abstract is a summary of your research that highlights major points covered in the work, concisely describing the content and scope of what you present in your poster or oral presentation.
-In the case of the conference presentation, your audience reads the abstract to make informed decisions about which poster or oral presentations they are interested in attending.
+An abstract is a summary of your research that highlights major points covered in the work, concisely describing the content and scope of what you present in your poster.
+In the case of the conference presentation, your audience reads the abstract to make informed decisions about which poster presentations they are interested in attending.
 Abstracts should be no more than 200 words and should conform to the conventions of your Science, Technology, Engineering, or Mathematics (STEM) discipline.
 Please consult with your faculty mentor and have him/her guide you as you write your abstract and review your abstract before it is submitted.

 The following is a guide for what you might include in your abstract, depending on your mentor's guidance: